orionfollett/learn-code/README.md

 To share lessons with you, we will use a tool called "git".
 Git has many functions but one of them is that it makes it easy to share code over the internet.
 It's like a more powerful but more complicated Google Drive.

+Git needs to be installed on most machines, here is a link: https://git-scm.com/downloads

 Git uses the terminal.

+Create a folder where you want to save your work.

+Inside the folder, right click and select "Terminal"

 To first get the repo paste this command into your terminal: